roboncode/avocadojs/docs/api/orango.md

 ### get()

-Returns an instance of orango with reference to that database.
+Returns an instance of orango with represents to that Arango database.

 ``` js
 orango.get(database: String = '_system'): Orango
 ```

+See [Referencing orango instance](/guide/best-practices.md#referencing-orango-instance) for more details.

 ## Properties